Greenconsult/Jaybot_Chiir_Paper_Evaluation/README.md

 Figure 1.1 provides evaluation on the speed of the chatbot (in seconds) in providing response to users.
 96% of users received responses from the chatbot in less than 5 seconds.

-2.On a scale of 1-5, how accurate were the chatbot responses to your queries?
+2. On a scale of 1-5, how accurate were the chatbot responses to your queries?

 ![image](https://github.com/Greenconsult/Jaybot_Chiir_Paper_Evaluation/assets/130986642/e284e32f-3fc7-4353-97ad-1b7dc7b15404)